JerryLife/WikiDBGraph/README.md

 # WikiDBGraph

-A tool for analyzing and visualizing Wikipedia database relationships.
+A tool for analyzing and visualizing Wikidata relationships.

 ## Project Structure